• Skip to main content

 The new watch offers functionality, which is similar to that of the trend-setting Girard-Perregaux WW.TC chronograph, but in a styling that is both more masculine and, perhaps, more fitting for a watch designed with frequent travelers and jet pilots in mind.

 The black dial also provides enough living space for a 24-hour display of the “world timer” function.
-Once correctly set, the disk, which is clearly separated for “day” and “night” areas, will tell you the current time in every major city in each respective time zone.
+Once correctly set, the disk, which is clearly separated into “day” and “night” areas, will tell you the current time in every major city in each respective time zone.

-For example, on the photo above the IWC Worldtimer reads 10:10:33 in the home zone, 19:10:33 in Paris, and 2:10:33 in Beijing.
+For example, in the photo above the IWC Worldtimer reads 10:10:33 in the home zone, 19:10:33 in Paris, and 2:10:33 in Beijing.

 All things considered, my only complaint about this watch would be its heroic proportions.